cnordenlow/Tutorials/README.md

 touch .nojekyll
 git add .nojekyll
 8) In Github, go to settings and change Github Pages to master branch /docs folder

+9) Finito!
+Update your book and Github running 5 and 6.